-Captain Scott Kennedy supervises the professional development section with the Duplin County Sheriff’s Office which incorporates professional standards, training and recruitment for the sheriff’s office.
-He has over 20 years of law enforcement experience.
+Captain Scott Kennedy supervises the Administrative and Support Services division with the Duplin County Sheriff’s Office which incorporates Administration, Support Services, professional standards, training and recruitment for the sheriff’s office.
+He has over 25 years of law enforcement experience.
 He served on the Wrightsville Beach Police Department for a majority of his career as a patrol officer, detective, internal affairs investigator and as a supervisor before becoming a special agent with the North Carolina State Bureau of Investigation (SBI).
 He was assigned to the Coastal District of North Carolina and also served as a SWAT member with the SBI Special Response Team.
 He was also assigned to a Joint Terrorism Task Force (JTTF) with the Federal Bureau of Investigation (FBI).
 He culminated his career with the SBI as an assistant special agent in charge in 2011.
-Lieutenant Kennedy holds a Bachelor of Science Degree from the University of Mount Olive.
+Captain Kennedy holds a Bachelor of Science Degree from the University of Mount Olive.
 He is also a certified law enforcement instructor for the state of North Carolina.
 He was also awarded Officer of the Year in 2000.
 In 2002, he was awarded the highest decoration of bravery in law enforcement, the Medal of Valor.
 He received the Director’s Award from the SBI in 2004.
 He was also awarded his Advanced Law Enforcement Certificate through the North Carolina Criminal Justice Education and Standards Commission in November 2004.

 Lieutenant Mike Maready

 Civil Division/Uniform Patrol Division